Hamboards Review: Are They Truly Surfskates?

 Second, their truck only leans from side to side, but does not sway on a horizontal plan parallel to the deck.

-These two aspects combined mean that Hamboards do not pump at all like typical surfskates because you can’t generate thrust on them.
+These two aspects combined mean that Hamboards do not pump at all like typical surfskates.
+You can’t generate thrust on them.
 They do provide a radical turning radius for tight carving.

 Hamboards are very specialized boards for one application.
 They’re very expensive and bulky to carry around.